Henry Winkler: New York and California

-Happy Days and additional roles (1973–1984)
+1973–1984: Happy Days and stardom

 During his second week in Los Angeles, Winkler auditioned for the part of Arthur Herbert Fonzarelli, better known as "Fonzie" or "The Fonz", on a new show called Happy Days.
-Although he was an unknown, and not the first choice for the role (as actors such as Micky Dolenz of The Monkees were also being considered), he was asked to return after his first audition for a second one in costume.
-He recalls that they plucked his "unibrow, combed my hair into a DA and put me in a white T-shirt and jeans."
-In addition, he also remembers that he decided to change his voice which "just unlocked me, and I realized I am NOT a leading man.
-I am a character actor."
-In costume, and with this new voice, Winkler said his six lines, threw his script in the air, and left the room.
+Although he was an unknown and not the first choice for the role, he was asked to return after his first audition for a second one in costume.
+In costume, and with a different voice, Winkler said his six lines, threw his script in the air, and left the room.
 He was offered the role on his birthday, and accepted it based on his condition that the producers would show who the character was when he took his jacket off.
-Winkler appeared on the first episode of Happy Days in January 1974, and was continuously with the series until it ended in July 1984.
+Winkler appeared on the first episode of Happy Days in January 1974, and was with the series continuously until it ended in July 1984.

-"The Fonz" was initially written as a minor role (based on a "tough guy" Garry Marshall knew in The Bronx), and developed as the foil to the central protagonist of the series, Richie Cunningham (Ron Howard).
-Winkler added his own interpretation of the character during the first episode, based on "a deal" he had made with himself that he would never comb his hair, chew gum, or keep a box of cigarettes rolled in his sleeve (as this is what actors typically did with this type of character).
+"The Fonz" was initially written as a minor role and developed as the foil for the central protagonist of the series, Richie Cunningham (Ron Howard).
+Winkler made his own interpretation of the character during the first episode, choosing not to comb his hair, chew gum, or keep a box of cigarettes rolled in his sleeve like actors typically did with this type of character.
 Although he tried to explain this philosophy to the producers, he was told he had to follow the script and comb his hair.
 He thus stood at the mirror, motioned in a way that suggested "Hey I don't have to because it's perfect," and in doing so, created the seminal moment which defined the character.
-In addition, ABC executives did not want to see Fonzie wearing leather, thinking it would imply that the character was a criminal.
+ABC executives did not want to see Fonzie wearing leather, thinking it would imply that the character was a criminal.
 Thus, during the first season, Winkler wore two different windbreaker jackets, one of which was green.
-Marshall argued with the executives about the jacket, and eventually they made a compromise: Fonzie could wear the leather jacket, but only in scenes with his motorcycle.
+Director Garry Marshall argued with the executives about the jacket, and eventually they made a compromise: Fonzie could wear the leather jacket, but only in scenes with his motorcycle.
 Marshall thus made certain that his motorcycle was written into every scene.
 In reality, Winkler did not know how to ride a motorcycle.
 As he almost crashed it the first time he tried, he subsequently never rode the motorcycle during the series.